 |Fresh cottage cheese.
 Courtesy: Marco verch|

 Traditionally, cottage cheese is prepared from pasteurized and skimmed cow's milk.
-Use of clean, sanitized milk utensils is the key for good quality cottage cheese.
-First, heat the milk to 70°F. Then, add 3 ounces of starter to each gallon pasteurized skim milk in order to curdle it.
-Generally, freshly made, cultured buttermilk employed as starter.
-Mix the starter thoroughly in the skim milk by stirring at least 3 minutes.
+The use of clean, sanitized milk utensils is the key to good quality cottage cheese.
+First, heat the milk to 70°F. Then, add 3 ounces of starter to each gallon of pasteurized skim milk in order to curdle it.
+Generally, freshly made, cultured buttermilk is employed as a starter.
+Mix the starter thoroughly in the skim milk by stirring for at least 3 minutes.

 Next, to cream and salt the curd, empty it into a bowl and add about 100g of sweet cream and one teaspoon of salt to taste to each pound.
 Mix the cream and salt thoroughly into the cheese, cover the bowl, and keep refrigerated until used.
 If good sanitary precautions are used throughout the manufacturing process, the cheese should keep under refrigeration for 1 to 2 weeks without spoilage.

 Cottage cheese is one of the nutritious, low-calorie dairy products; carries just 81 cal/100g.
-It contains 10-15% protein and small amounts of high calorie fats and sugars.
-It, therefore, is quite popular and an excellent food for people who are dieting.
+It contains 10-15% protein and small amounts of high-calorie fats and sugars.
+It, therefore, is a quite popular and excellent food for people who are dieting.

 It contains good amounts of calcium and phosphorous; and together with vitamin-D, cottage cheese ensures sufficient nutrients available for bone growth, especially in the children.